awchiu23/CryptoTools/README.md

 ## KrakenTrader
 - Execution tool for Kraken to trade BTC margined spot
-- Work hedge off other exchanges
+- Has ability to work hedges off other exchanges